eust-w/esh/README.md

 ## ➕Development

 1. Read information from `Home/esh_config.yaml`.
 2. Passwords and usernames/IPs can be encrypted using AES.
 There should be at least two AES keys for encryption and decryption.
 Randomly select one (using the current time as the random seed) for encryption.
 Decryption is determined by the initial identifier.
-A root account can view the plaintext password, and the password is a salted value compiled at build time.
+A root account can view the plaintext password, however the password is a salted value compiled at build time.
-3. There should be login auto-completion functionality and a feature that requires entering a key to log in.
+3. supports login auto-completion and requires entering a key for login, ensuring secure access.
-4. It should be able to execute remote commands like SSH and support cluster functionality.